logzio/documentation/docs/distributed-tracing/navigating-tracing/trace-flamegraph.md

 ---
-sidebar_position: 2
+sidebar_position: 6
+title: Trace Flamegraph
 ---

-# What can I do in the Trace Flamegraph?
+## What can I do in the Trace Flamegraph?

 This view lets you visualize a distributed request trace.
 Flamegraph groups services together, providing a high-level summary of execution time.
 Each horizontal bar represents a service, color-coded and time-stamped according to how long it took to complete the operation.